wbszhu/luzhang/content/authors/admin/_index.md

 ## About Me
 I am a research scientist with a Ph.D. in Animal Genetics, Breeding, and Reproduction from Huazhong Agricultural University.
 My academic journey has taken me across four prestigious institutions, where I have developed robust expertise in 3D genomics, computational data analysis, and the development of advanced genomics technologies.

-My research focuses on single-cell multi-omics and spatial omics, aiming to uncover the intricate details of cellular contexts and interactions.
-I am particularly passionate about the emerging field of spatial genomics, which provides an additional dimension of spatial information, enhancing our understanding of complex biological systems.

-In addition to my genomics work, I have studied deep learning and its applications in genomics, specifically using the PyTorch framework.
-While I have yet to apply this knowledge to specific projects, I have conducted extensive literature research and am eager to delve deeper into this intersection of technology and biology.

 My curiosity and adaptability have been the driving forces behind my academic and research pursuits.
 I am constantly seeking new challenges and opportunities to apply my skills and knowledge to innovative research projects.
 I am enthusiastic about collaborating with fellow researchers and contributing meaningfully to the scientific community.

 Please feel free to reach out if you are interested in collaborating or discussing potential research opportunities.